FormidableLabs/victory-docs/src/screens/docs/components/victory-line/ecology.md

 ### interpolation

 The `interpolation` prop determines how data points should be connected when creating a path.
-The following options are supported: "basis", "bundle", "cardinal", "catmullRom", "linear", "linearClosed", "monotoneX", "monotoneY", "natural", "radial", "step", "stepAfter", "stepBefore".
+The following options are supported: "basis", "bundle", "cardinal", "catmullRom", "linear", "linearClosed", "monotoneX", "monotoneY", "natural", "step", "stepAfter", "stepBefore".

 *default:* `interpolation="linear"`